Skip to main content

 • Development options that preserve those environmental resources and habitats that can lessen a disaster’s impact

-• Development practices that locate high-environmental-threat facilities in areas with low-disaster-vulnerability levels
+• Development practices that locate environmental threat facilities in areas with low disaster vulnerability levels

 Make a Difference by Launching a Disaster Management Career

-Disaster management degree-holders have numerous opportunities to pursue personally gratifying careers that help build sustainable communities, mitigate climate change, and preserve the environment.
+Those who earn a disaster management degree have numerous opportunities to pursue personally gratifying careers that help build sustainable communities, mitigate climate change, and preserve the environment.
 By learning the profession’s strategies and principles, graduates equip themselves with the knowledge and skills needed to promote disaster-resilient communities.

 Discover how Tulane University’s Online Master of Public Health in Disaster Management prepares leaders to tackle the challenges of disaster preparation, response, and recovery.